Tuesday, 27 May 2014

 The rain had soaked us over the last couple of hours and my fairly new Montane Event jacket had wetted out.
 I resisted putting on overtrousers but felt chilled after spending half an hour on the summit.
 I thought the quickest route back was to descend to the south-east, the path would drop us to 750 metres and then take a direct line down to Glen Kingie.
 I was probably right but it was punishing after already climbing 2200 metres.
 A large herd of deer scattered before us as we descended the steep grassy slopes.
 Crossing the river Kingie was no problem at this stage of the day, soaked and with wet feet, I bounced across some stones without any trepidation about getting my feet any wetter.
 Ahead was a climb of 150 metres over boggy slopes to reach the top of the pass back to Glendessary.
 Surprisingly I still felt full of walking and at last, the rain had abated.
 I found a faint path nearer to the high point and then we followed this for a mile before it began to drop into Glendessary.

-A family with two children were taking an evening stroll along the Glendessary track, they were accompanied by four dogs, including what I assumed must be a Great Dane, it lolloped over to say hello and I was given the familiar refrain that it is really very friendly but watch your behind.
+A family with two children were taking an evening stroll along the Glendessary track, they were accompanied by four dogs, including what I assumed must be a Great Dane, it lolloped over to say hello and I was given the familiar refrain that it was really very friendly but watch your behind.
 I charged on so that I could change and be ready for the drive to Fort William.
-By the time we were ready to leave, having changed out of our damp gear and made conversation with four heavily laden walkers who were looking for somewhere to camp, it was 8:30pm.
-We made the Fort by 9:30pm after an interminable half hour driving alongside Loch Arkaig.
-We had a reasonably priced meal in Weatherspoons before driving back to Glenfinnan and pitching tents at 11:00pm on a midge infested parking spot by the river.
-Seldom had we dived into tents quicker, it had been a full day and I was asleep before my head hit my rolled up jacket.
+By the time John arrived and we were ready to leave, having changed out of our damp gear and made conversation with four heavily laden walkers who were looking for somewhere to camp, it was 8:30pm.
+We made the Fort by 9:30pm after an interminable half-hour driving alongside Loch Arkaig.
+We had a reasonably priced meal in Weatherspoons before driving back to Glenfinnan and pitching tents at 11:00pm on a midge-infested parking spot by the river.
+Seldom had we dived into tents quicker, it had been a full day and I was asleep before my head hit my rolled-up jacket.

 Loch Arkaig: Fraoch Bheinn and Sgurr Mhurlagain